IPA.CONF(5) IPA.CONF(5)

 Here the value of the restart parameter is added to limit's start time

-can consider restart time as simply number of seconds from limit's
+restart time is simply a number of seconds from limit's start time.

 The `s' character means seconds, `m' minutes, `h' hours, `D' days and